mlubin/jlSimplex/README.md

 For the expert audience, here's what's needed before we can compete with state-of-the-art implementations:
 - Bound-flipping ratio test
-- Internal rescaling and anti-generacy perturbations
+- Internal rescaling and anti-degeneracy perturbations
 - Primal simplex implementation (for clean up)
 - Markowitz-type LU factorization
 - Suhl-Suhl (Forrest-Tomlin)-style updates